 FMC has been researching, compiling and publishing a growing list of resources for clubs, which give helpful ‘how-to’ advice for many aspects of running a club.
 From how to run photo competitions, gear hire services, attracting and retaining new members or trip leaders to club publications and archiving.
 This information is gathered as part of FMC’s wider Outdoor Community Campaign, and we welcome feedback or input to improving the resource.

-- VOLUNTEERS Volunteer Liability Guide
+- Volunteer Hut and Track Work Liability Guide

 Should our club register as a charity?